galindro/zabbix-enhanced-templates/README.md

 ![](https://raw.githubusercontent.com/galindro/zabbix-enhanced-templates/master/template_linux_processes_macros.png)

 ### Template Linux Vulnerabilities

 This template is intended to show common vulnerabilities found in some Linux packages and libraries.

+### Template Linux NTP

+Use this template to monitor linux ntpd deamon.
+This template uses the following scripts and userparameter files:

+[ntp_discovery.sh](https://github.com/galindro/zabbix-enhanced-templates/blob/master/scripts/ntp_discovery.sh): used to discover the ntp peers
+[ntp_erros.sh](https://github.com/galindro/zabbix-enhanced-templates/blob/master/scripts/ntp_errors.sh): used to calculate the number of reachability errors.
+It is a customized version of [ntp_packets.sh](http://www.linuxjournal.com/article/6812)
+[userparameter_ntp.conf](https://github.com/galindro/zabbix-enhanced-templates/blob/master/zabbix_agentd.d/userparameter_ntp.conf): used by zabbix agent

+The scripts must be placed in /etc/zabbix/scripts.
+If you want to change the destiny, you will need to changed the [userparameter_ntp.conf](https://github.com/galindro/zabbix-enhanced-templates/blob/master/zabbix_agentd.d/userparameter_ntp.conf) file to reflect the new path.

 ## Installation